dagraham/etm-tk/etmTk/help/OVERVIEW.md

 In day and week views, pressing the space bar will move the display to the current date.
 In all other views, pressing the space bar will move the display to the first item in the outline.

 In day and week views, pressing *Ctrl-J* will first prompt for a fuzzy-parsed date and then "jump" to the specified date.

+In all views, pressing *Return* with an item selected or double clicking an item or a busy period in week view will open a context menu with options to copy, delete, edit and so forth.

 ### Agenda View